Creating a Central Hub of Knowledge for Employees

 Aciron conducted a current state assessment of the existing KMS to better understand the client’s pain points with their current system.
-The we worked with the client to define requirements for their new KMS.
+Then, we worked with the client to define the requirements for their new KMS.
 Throughout this process of defining requirements, we provided actionable recommendations to the client.
-These recommendations were based off of our extensive experience with SharePoint and developing custom knowledge management systems.
+These recommendations were based on our extensive experience with SharePoint and developing custom knowledge management systems.

 Aciron developed the application according to the defined strategy and thoroughly tested the system’s functionality and design.
 Then, the system moved to user acceptance testing (UAT), where representative end users were able to test the user experience and provide feedback before the launch of the system.
 After implementing these final tweaks based on user input, we deployed the KMS to the client’s production environment.

 Aciron migrated the organization’s previous data from iMeet to the new SharePoint KMS.
 Our team of technical consultants wrote code to associate metadata tags with each folder and document and imported this data into SharePoint.
 This migration process ensured that users would still have full access to the historical data in the new KMS.

 Aciron developed a custom SharePoint KMS that acts as a central repository for knowledge.
 Thus, allowing the company to better capture and retain critical organizational information.
 Also, the KMS consists of various sites and subsites including client and project profiles, department sites, groups and committees, areas of expertise, essential onboarding documents, and a learning center.

 The system’s comprehensive and searchable database allows employees to navigate past experience.
 This includes specific clients and projects, lessons learned key insights from engagements and employees’ areas of expertise.